 The story of genovese goes that merchants from Genoa introduced it to Naples, both maritime cities during the Renaissance, and the recipe stuck around even after the Genovese sailors left.
 Strangely, you won't find genovese outside of Campania and it didn't make the leap to Italian restaurants abroad.

 Like ragù, the other great Neapolitan sauce, there's no one orthodox recipe.
 It requires only a hunk of stewing beef and lots and lots of onions.
 Some add a squirt of tomato paste.
 A little celery and carrots may also be added for flavor.
 Some cooks go rogue and add bits of salame or prosciutto rinds.
+If you want an extra decadent version, use beef short ribs and slow cook them along side the onion.
+The beef fat will render and add even more flavor.

 I was inspired to make it after a recent trip to Naples when I had meatballs covered with genovese at Tandem, a restaurant which specializes in ragù.
 When I returned to New York, I asked Umberto, a native Neapolitan who works at Teitel Brothers on Arthur Avenue, if genovese was something he makes at home.